Published May 12, 2026 | 11:10 AM ⚊ Updated May 12, 2026 | 3:44 PM

 TVK's Seenivasa Sethupathy R during campaigning.

-Synopsis: The Madras High Court restrained the TVK MLA from Tiruppathur constituency from participating in the upcoming trust vote proceedings in the Tamil Nadu Assembly.
+Synopsis: The Madras High Court restrained Seenivasa Sethupathy R, the TVK MLA-elect from Tiruppathur constituency from participating in the upcoming trust vote proceedings in the Tamil Nadu Assembly.
 The interim order was passed on a petition filed by KR Periyakaruppan, the DMK candidate who contested from Tiruppathur.
+Sethupathy has approched the Supreme Court against the order with the court set to hear the matter on Wednesday.

-The Madras High Court on Tuesday, 12 May, restrained the Tamilaga Vettri Kazhagam (TVK) MLA from Tiruppathur constituency from participating in the upcoming trust vote proceedings in the Tamil Nadu Assembly.
+The Madras High Court on Tuesday, 12 May, restrained Seenivasa Sethupathy R, the Tamilaga Vettri Kazhagam (TVK) MLA-elect from Tiruppathur constituency from participating in the upcoming trust vote proceedings in the Tamil Nadu Assembly.

-The court also restrained Sethupathi from obtaining vote-counting documents related to the election and directed the Election Commission to furnish documents related to the counting of votes, including postal ballots, votes recorded in electronic voting machines (EVMs), and CCTV footage from the counting process.
+The High Court in its order also restrained Sethupathi from obtaining vote-counting documents related to the election and directed the Election Commission to furnish documents related to the counting of votes, including postal ballots, votes recorded in electronic voting machines (EVMs), and CCTV footage from the counting process.

 In addition, the High Court directed the Election Commission to file its response in the matter and adjourned the hearing to 26 May.